-Get Regular Exercise
+Get Enough Exercise

-Don’t Take a Nap
+Resist the Urge to Take a Nap

 Watch What You Eat